speeeee/strglg2/DOCS.md

 # Status

 This documentation is not finished.
-It is also not necessarily well written, and it may be better to look up alternate explanations for some concepts.
+It is also not necessarily well written, and it may be better to look up alternate explanations for some concepts (especially for function composition and currying; there are plenty of alternate resources that explain them better).